ladrians/drlND_ContinuousControl/Report.md

 ![Training evaluation][image2]

+`DDPG` can achieve great performance sometimes, it is frequently brittle with respect to hyperparameters and other kinds of tuning.

 ## Discussion and Further Work

 A basic agent was implemented to solve the task using the `DDPG` algorithm.
 More experimentation is needed on the hyperparameters to get better results, or to change the architecture to a multiple (non-interacting, parallel) copies of the same agent so as to distribute the task of gathering experiences.
 Besides, could be useful to explore other algorithms such as `PPO`, `A2C`/`A3C`.